 Seasons: From March to May and September to November are the high season months while June -July, and December-February embrace the low season.
 During summer a maximum of 30 degrees Celsius and in winter minimum 1.1 degrees Celsius.

 Accommodation: Modern hotels are available in Kathmandu, Thimpu, The outlying areas have comfortable resorts and lodge.

 Visa: You will need a visa to enter Bhutan.
-You cannot travel to Bhutan without going through a licensed Bhutanese travel agency who will apply for a visa on your behalf.
-Visas must be approved prior to arriving in the kingdom and may take up to 30 days to obtain, as such planning ahead is very important.
-Visas are granted for a two week period for a one-time fee of $20 USD per person.
-If you wish to stay longer than two weeks, we can apply for an extension of up to two additional weeks for a fee of $15 USD per person.
-In addition to the visa fee, there is also a one-time fee of $10 USD per person tourism development fee charged by the government.
+You cannot visit Bhutan without going through a licensed Bhutanese travel agency who will apply for a visa on your behalf.
+Visas must be approved before arriving in the kingdom and may take up to 30 days to obtain, as such planning ahead is very important.
+Visas are granted for two weeks for a one-time fee of USD 20 per person.
+If you wish to stay longer than two weeks, we can apply for an extension of up to two additional weeks for a fee of USD 15 per person.
+In addition to the visa fee, there is also a one-time fee of USD 10 per person tourism development fee charged by the government.